netxms/netxms-doc/admin/service-monitoring.rst

 that will be propagated on a node, and the second one is to add it's monitoring as DCI.

+In both cases monitoring is done by the help of |product_name| agent.
+In agent's configuration file `NetSVC` subagent should be enabled.

 Network Service Object
 ======================